Pandemic claims another Triad restaurant: Coast in High Point says it won't reopen

 In its July 20 post, the restaurant thanked its loyal patrons and “especially our staff that returned during our brief reopening.”

-Steak Street will honor Coast gift cards at its restaurant at 3915 Sedgebrook St., a manager said Friday evening.
+Steak Street will honor Coast gift cards at its restaurant at 3915 Sedgebrook St., a manager said last week.